inquisitour/axiomatic-learning-with-semantic-loss/README.md

 ## Abstract

 This paper presents a novel approach to enhancing causal reasoning capabilities in transformer models by integrating axiomatic training with a tailored semantic loss function.
 Building upon recent advances in teaching transformers causal reasoning through axiom demonstrations and incorporating symbolic knowledge via semantic loss, we propose a unified framework that leverages the strengths of both methods.
 Our approach combines the data generation techniques and evaluation metrics from axiomatic training with a modified semantic loss function specifically designed for causal inference tasks.
 We provide theoretical foundations for our method, demonstrating its convergence properties and connections to statistical learning theory.
 Extensive experiments on synthetic and real-world datasets demonstrate significant improvements in generalization across complex causal structures, sample efficiency, and performance on challenging causal reasoning benchmarks.
-We also address scalability to large causal graphs, robustness to uncertainty, and the ethical implications of advanced causal reasoning systems.
+We also address scalability to large causal graphs and robustness to uncertainty.
 Our results suggest that this integrated approach offers a promising direction for developing more robust, interpretable, and generalizable AI systems capable of sophisticated causal reasoning.

 ## 1. Introduction